Introduction

 The following third-party service providers process data on our behalf to operate the Service:

-• Supabase — database hosting, authentication, real-time communication (United States)
+- Database and authentication provider — database hosting, authentication, real-time communication (United States)

-• Google Cloud Vision — OCR text extraction for Paper Mode scanning
+- Enterprise OCR provider — OCR text extraction for Paper Mode scanning

-• Google Classroom APIs — roster import and grade passback (when authorized by teacher)
+- Google Classroom APIs — roster import and grade passback (when authorized by teacher)

-Children's Privacy (COPPA Compliance)
+Children's Privacy and COPPA

 Ezergrade is designed to be used by teachers and educators who administer assessments to students, including children under the age of 13.